-Signs and symptoms of DiGeorge syndrome can vary significantly in type and severity.
-This variation depends on what body systems are affected and how severe the defects are.
+Signs and symptoms of DiGeorge syndrome can vary significantly in type and severity, depending on what body systems are affected and how severe the defects are.
 Some signs and symptoms may be apparent at birth, but others may not appear until later in infancy or early childhood.

 Signs and symptoms may include some combination of the following: